ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

    ArrayPropertyItem[] arrayProperty;
 };
 ```
-This scenario is when the JSON array only holds JSON objects and if all the objects schema is the same.
-If the Objects in the JSON array are different or if the array contains other types, then those are handled separately.
+In this scenario, the JSON array only holds JSON objects, and if the schema of all the objects is the same.
+If the objects in the JSON array are different or if the array contains other types, then, those are handled separately.

-#### Scenario 12: JSON array with different JSON objects
+#### JSON array with different JSON objects
-In this case even if the objects in the array are completely different(the fields), still those objects will be treated the same with differencing fields having optional types (In such scenario all fields will become optional) See _Scenario 13_.
+In this scenario, even if the objects in the array (the fields) are completely different, still those objects will be treated the same with different fields having optional types (in such scenarios, all fields will become optional) .
+For example, see [JSON array with completely different JSON objects](#json-array-with-completely-different-json-objects).

-JSON
 ```json
 {
   "arrayProperty": [{"name": "tom", "age": 5}, {"name": "jerry", "age": 4, "country": "SL"}] }
 ```
-Ballerina

 ```ballerina
 type ArrayPropertyItem record {
    string name;